Legal Docs Checklist for start ups

 What to look out for?

 IP that your employees create is automatically owned by the company which employs them, which is great.
-But the opposite is true for contractors; the contractor will own the IP unless the contractor agreement has a strong clause in which the IP is transferred (assigned in legal speak) to your company.
+But the opposite is true for contractors: the contractor will own the IP unless the contractor agreement includes a strong clause that transfers (assigns, in legal speak) the IP to your company.

 The issue is sometimes not spotted until an investor is doing their due diligence and they ask the company to fix it.
-And at that point the contractor may know their rights and value, and it could be expensive to fix.
-This is more common than you would like to think.
+And at that point, the contractor may know their rights and value, and it could be expensive to fix.
+This is more common than you might think.

 This is also true for the founders.
-If there is no employment agreement with the founders then the founders may be acting as contractors to the company, and the IP they generated will belong to the founders and not the company.
-If the founders fall out then it can be very, very expensive for the company to fix.
+If there is no employment agreement with the founders, they may be acting as contractors to the company, and the IP they generate will belong to the founders, not the company.
+If the founders fall out, then it can be very, very expensive for the company to fix.

-It is definitely worth the time getting the IP all in the right place early on with bulletproof contractor agreements.
+It is definitely worth the time to get the IP in the right place early on with bulletproof contractor agreements.

 Privacy Policy

-It is pretty likely that you will be using a lot of personal data to power your business.
+It is pretty likely you’ll use a lot of personal data to power your business.
 Either as part of the main service or at the very least in your CRM.

-The Privacy Policy is a notice, not a contract, where you are transparent about how you use personal data and what rights your customers have.
-It is usually in the footer of your website or app, and you may flag it to your customers during onboarding or sign up.
+The Privacy Policy is a notice, not a contract, that explains how you use personal data and the rights your customers have.
+It is usually in the footer of your website or app, and you may flag it to your customers during onboarding or sign-up.

 What to look out for

-The Privacy Policy will govern how you can use personal data of your customers.
+The Privacy Policy will govern how you may use your customers’ personal data.
 Think of it as a transparent and open promise to your customers.
-If, later on down the line, you want to use the data in ways not described in your privacy policy, then you may find you cannot legally process the data in the new way.
-But your privacy policy needs to be reasonably precise so cannot just say you can use the data for anything at all.
+If, later on down the line, you want to use the data in ways not described in your privacy policy, you may find you cannot legally process it in the new way.
+But your privacy policy needs to be reasonably precise, so you cannot just say you can use the data for anything.
 This is a tricky area.

 There are also a fair few points that need to be covered in your Privacy Policy to comply with the Australian Privacy Act, the EU/UK GDPR and various US state laws.
 It will be an administrative pain to have to re-write and re-send your privacy policy to all customers if you (or even worse a regulator) spot your error later on.

-As with contractor agreements and the Terms of Use / T&Cs, your future investors will read your Privacy Policy carefully during due diligence.
-The Australian regulator is becoming more and more aggressive in its enforcement and compliant processing of data is a key risk that investors are concerned about.
+As with contractor agreements and the Terms of Use/T&Cs, your future investors will carefully review your Privacy Policy during due diligence.
+The Australian regulator is becoming increasingly aggressive in its enforcement, and the compliant processing of data is a key risk for investors.

 T&Cs or Terms of Use

-You obviously want to do business on your own terms rather than your clients.
-It will put you in a better legal position if a dispute ever arises, and on a practical level you can align all your processes (e.g. billing timings, notices you might have to send to customers and the data security promises you might make in contracts).
+You obviously want to do business on your own terms rather than on your clients’ terms.
+It will put you in a better legal position if a dispute ever arises, and, on a practical level, you can align all your processes (e.g., billing timing, notices you might need to send to customers, and the data security promises you might make in contracts).

 What to look out for

 There is not much point in having your lawyers draft you fantastic T&Cs that protect you to the nth degree but are not balanced.
 A pragmatic and commercial approach is needed in your T&Cs.
-Yes, they should address the key risks to your business but not to the extent that the terms become far too one-sided.
+Yes, they should address the key risks to your business, but not to the point that the terms become overly one-sided.

 This is because:

 • You will waste far too much time and resources arguing over your T&Cs if your customers read them and simply cannot sign them.
-As a small business, you will be accepting a lot of changes suggested by your prospects anyway, so you may as well decrease the sales cycle time by making your T&Cs fairer in the first place.
+As a small business, you will be accepting many of the changes your prospects suggest anyway, so you may as well shorten the sales cycle by making your T&Cs fairer in the first place.

-• Under the Australian consumer law terms that are unfair can be struck out as voidable by the court.
+• Under Australian consumer law, unfair terms can be struck out as voidable by the court.
 And you could even be fined for unfair terms.
-This law also applies to any standard term document you send to a company of under 100 staff; which is the majority of your customer base.
+This law also applies to any standard term document you send to a company of under 100 staff, which is the majority of your customer base.

 Please let us know if you would like some help with these key documents so that your business is in the best possible place.